hmrc/income-tax-mtd-changelog/README.md

 ### 07 April 2025

-#### Individuals Calculation API
+#### Individual Calculations API
 #### Documentation update

 The following changes are now available in Sandbox and Production.

 ##### Fixed

-Change enum values in the type field of the calculation.reliefs.reliefsClaimed array to the following:
+Change response body enum values in the type field of the `calculation.reliefs.reliefsClaimed` array to the following:

 `vctSubscriptions` to `vct-subscriptions`
 `eisSubscriptions` to `eis-subscriptions`